Dricle/eveil/README.md

 ```bash
 docker compose -f compose.deploy.yaml up -d
 ```

+The app answers on **port 80 inside the container**, published on the host as `APP_PORT`, which defaults to **80**.
+So a default install is reachable at `http://<the-host>` and that is what you point a proxy or a tunnel at.
+Plain HTTP, deliberately: TLS belongs to whatever sits in front.

 Open `APP_URL`.
 You land on the setup screen, or on the login if you set the `ADMIN_*` pair.
 Migrations run on boot, before anything serves a request or picks